Cruising on Top of Britain

 Any well-found yacht that has sailed to the Shetland Islands will be well equipped for cruising in the area, however, it is advisable to carry a heavier anchor, not only for security in heavy weather, but because many anchorages have extensive kelp (seaweed) on the seabed.
 Read more

 Visit Shetland has put together a panel of local sailors with a wealth of knowledge and experience to answer your questions.

 Virtual Sailing Race to Shetland

 Sailonline.org offers online offshore sailracing as you have never experienced it.
 With super realistic boat performance, state of the art wind forecasts and realtime chat you will have the ultimate online sailracing experience.

-The Up Helly Aa race, starting on Sunday 26th January, will leave from Aberdeen and routing via the Moray Firth, SOLers will race through several of the Shetland Islands with the intention of arriving in Lerwick for Tuesday 28th January to take in the Up Helly Aa celebrations (which will be broadcast live by Promote Shetland).
+The Up Helly Aa race, now in its fifth year, will start on Sunday 25th January, leaving from Aberdeen the SOLers will race through several of the Shetland Islands with the intention of arriving in Lerwick for Tuesday 27th January to take in the Up Helly Aa celebrations (which will be broadcast live by Promote Shetland).

 To find out more about the race or to register to take part, click here

 Map of Marinas

 Click to explore our map showing Shetland's many marinasCLICK TO EXPLORE

 Sign up here and we will keep you informed about news and events relating to sailing and yachting in and around Shetland